NikuraCorp/build-inspencer-Engine/README.md

   * .
 How setup ?  [ HERE !](https://github.com/NikuraCorp/build-inspencer-Engine/wiki/How-to-setup-it-in-Eclipse-IDE-%3F)
    * Project started in 2021
    *
-I think this engine should work on old machines with low graphics level. based on computers 2009 and up
+I think this engine should work on old machines with low graphics level. based on computers 2009

   The Engine uses [LwjGL](https://www.lwjgl.org) as the main renderer.
   in the future I will implement